 1-5 players, Ages 10+, 40-70 minute games

-We played this game with friends before I bought it, and I fell in love immediately.
+We played Wingspan with friends before I bought it, and I fell in love immediately.
 The watercolor-style paintings of birds on each card are exquisite, and the game itself is challenging without being cut-throat.

 2-4 players, Ages 8+, 30-60 minute games

-This game is gorgeous, and includes cardboard trees for each season.
+Photosynthesis is a gorgeous game, and includes cardboard trees for each season.
 Each player chooses a season, and then tries to build a forest.
 The game-play is very strategic (similar to chess) and I enjoyed it even with only two players.

-If you love strategy games, you’ll love this one!
+If you love strategy games, you’ll love Photosynthesis!

 2-5 players, 30-60 minute games